libvmi/libvmi/README.rst

     rekall fetch_pdb <PDB filename> <GUID>
     rekall parse_pdb <PDB filename> > rekall-profile.json

+The PDB filename should not have the .pdb extension in the above commands.
 The Rekall profile can be used directly in the LibVMI config via an additional rekall_profile entry pointing to this file with an absolute path.
 There is no need to specify any of the offsets normally required as those offsets will be available via the profile itself.

 Building